Creating custom adapters

 if (response.ok) {

-const features = await result.json()
+const features = await response.json()

 features.forEach(feature => {